 There are many different reasons why an insurance company might deny your claim for benefits under an employer-sponsored plan.
 For example, the insurance company might contend that you failed to make one or more premium payments or that the statistics which you provided in the insurance policy (e.g., regarding medical conditions, age, health, etc.) differ from the facts.
 Finally, the insurance company might contend that you suffer from a preexisting medical condition that excludes you from coverage.

 What Happens when the Contract Language is Ambiguous?

 When contract language in an insurance policy is ambiguous, with regard to ERISA disability insurance cases, the ambiguous language must generally be construed in favor of the insured and against the insurer.
 In other words, the insured’s “reasonable expectations” usually govern when it comes to ambiguous language in an insurance policy.

 If you have wrongfully been denied coverage under an ERISA plan, an experienced Louisiana ERISA lawyer can review your claim and could help you file an administrative appeal with your insurance company.

 Contact a Louisiana ERISA Lawyer Today

 Ambiguous contract language in an ERISA plan sometimes favors the insured.
-Let the experienced legal team at the Law Offices of J. Price McNamara assist you with pursuing the benefits that you deserve under your employer-sponsored ERISA plan, in the event of a dispute.
+Let the experienced legal team at J. Price McNamara ERISA Insurance Claim Attorney assist you with pursuing the benefits that you deserve under your employer-sponsored ERISA plan, in the event of a dispute.
 To schedule a free legal consultation and case evaluation with a Louisiana ERISA attorney, please contact us online today for more information.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.